 The best way to encourage imagination in babies and toddlers is to allow them to play with edible playdough, slime, scooping, and transferring activities.
 Learning activities such as ice cube painting, sensory bags, and jello dig are very helpful to develop fine motor skills & gross motor skills.

 Starting with simple ideas like setting up sensory bins for toddlers, tactile activities for one-year-old to preschoolers with kinetic sand, and moon sand, including hands-on play messy and nonmessy activities, and DIY sensory bottles to calm down kids.

-Exploring the 5 senses with bubble foam, rainbow rice, pasta, colors are some of the fun ways to learn things using common kitchen items and Dollar store items.
+Exploring the 5 senses with bubble foam, rainbow rice, pasta, and colors are some of the fun ways to learn things using common kitchen items and Dollar store items.

 What is sensory play?

 Sensory play is any type of play activity that stimulates children’s senses like taste, smell, touch, sight, and hearing.
-As we know babies and young kids learn very fast and sensory activities provide them the right environment to explore the world through their senses.
+As we know babies and young kids learn very fast and sensory activities provide them with the right environment to explore the world through their senses.

 Sensory play not only helps in developing these 5 senses, but it also involves using movement and balancing skills.
-Sensory activities also include using small muscle groups called fine motor skills and large muscle group called gross motor skills.
+Sensory activities also include using small muscle groups called fine motor skills and large muscle groups called gross motor skills.

 For ease of understanding, I’ve divided the list into four categories – Fun sensory bins yes it is messy activities, non-messy sensory activities, edible sensory play ideas, and sensory bottle ideas.

 Disclosure: This post includes affiliate links.
 It means if you purchase from these links I will earn a small commission at no extra cost to you.